 As of December 2018, FMCSA stated there were 560,809 interstate motor carriers and hazardous material carriers with recent activity operating in the United States.
 Using this number as a good estimate of total FMCSA regulated companies, only 26% of the regulated carriers have registered.

 Carriers only need to be registered when they run a query.
-However, as stated previously, FMCSA mandated as of January 6, 2020, that all companies need to run an annual query on its entire commercial driver pool.
+However, as stated previously, FMCSA mandated as of January 6, 2020, that all companies need to run an annual query on their entire commercial driver pool.
 Clearinghouse data suggests that 74% of motor carriers have not hired a new driver this year (since they did not register to run a pre-employment query) and are waiting for the last few months of the year to enroll in the Clearinghouse to run their annual queries.

 If these numbers seem low, it is dwarfed by the owner-operator statistics.
-There are currently 3.9 million commercial driver’s license (CDL) holders driving in commerce within the United States.1 Of those drivers, the Owner-Operator Independent Driver Association estimates that approximately 350,000 to 400,000 are driving under their own authority.
+There is currently 3.9 million commercial driver’s license (CDL) holders driving in commerce within the United States.1 Of those drivers, the Owner-Operator Independent Driver Association estimates that approximately 350,000 to 400,000 are driving under their authority.
 That means that 80-90% of the owner-operators have still not enrolled in the Clearinghouse.

 In addition, along with enrolling, under the final Clearinghouse rule, an employer who employs himself/herself as a CDL driver must designate a consortium/third-party administrator (C/TPA) to comply with the employer’s Clearinghouse reporting requirements.
 Since these owner-operators are already employed under their own authority, the only query they are mandated to run is the annual full query meaning that the remainder of the owner-operators need to enroll and run their annual query within the next five months.